Hinni/Seq.App.aspsms/NuGet_readme.txt

 ========================

 v2.0.0 - 01.02.2019
-- Supported targets framworks are .NET Standard 2.0 and .NET 4.5.2
+- Supported target frameworks are .NET Standard 2.0 and .NET 4.5.2
+- Switch to Azure Pipelines

 v1.2.0 - 11.02.2018
 - Add an option to include available credits to transmission status event